 - Follow the on-screen instructions to activate

 Are you a jigsaw puzzle fanatic?
 Why buy new ones when you can trade used jigsaw puzzles with others in the community for free?
-If you’ve been doing puzzle after puzzle to pass the time while social distancing, you’re not alone!
-Stop by the BRAND NEW jigsaw puzzle exchange at the Library and pick up a new puzzle.
+Stop by the jigsaw puzzle exchange at the Library and pick up a new puzzle.
 How does it work?
 You bring a puzzle in, and take a puzzle home.
-No need to stop by the checkout desk.
+No need to stop by the Public Services Desk.
 When you’re ready for a new puzzle, bring it back and trade again.
-We hope you enjoy this new service!
+We hope you enjoy this service!

 Want to place holds or access your account without having to remember your library card number?
 Now you can!
 Setting up a username is easy and can be done from the comfort of home.